 - Table of costs

-- There is a 75p per day charge to cover the cost of a healthy snack and cooking activities.
+- There is a 75p per day charge to cover the cost of a substantial healthy snack at 10.45 each morning.

 - Do you offer a free or reduced rate to carers?